phplucidframe/phplucidframe/inc/README.md

 This directory structure contains the settings and configuration files regarding with PHPLucidFrame.
-The following files are overwritable or inherited by the `app/inc` or `app/subsite/inc` directory.
+The following files are overridable or inherited by the `app/inc` or `app/subsite/inc` directory.

 - config.php (inherit)
 - site.config.php (inherit)